Language selection

 Participants promote freedom of religion or belief by:

-Participation in any joint action is voluntary, and actions are not taken in the name of the International Contact Group on Freedom of Religion or Belief as a whole.
+Participation in any proposed joint initiative is voluntary, and actions are not taken in the name of the International Contact Group on Freedom of Religion or Belief as a whole.
 As such, it is not a consensus-based or membership body.
-Representatives of civil society and relevant subject-matter experts are regularly invited to present findings and recommendations to the group on issues related to freedom of religion or belief.

 Activities

-Participant countries continuously propose areas of focus and action, such as:
+Participant countries propose specific areas of focus and action, such as:

 Meetings

 The International Contact Group on Freedom of Religion or Belief meets twice yearly in New York and Geneva on the margins of the United Nations General Assembly and the United Nations Human Rights Council, respectively.
-The group also holds meetings on an ad hoc basis.
-Though all meetings are co-chaired by Canada and the United States, meetings are regularly hosted by other participating countries.
+Meetings are also held on an ad hoc basis, both virtually and in person, often to address urgent situations of concern.
+While all meetings are co-chaired by Canada and the United States, meetings are regularly hosted by other participating countries.

 Participation